FdeFabricio/POC/tutorials/STIA/README.md

 ### Temporal

-Analysing temporal data we can see that checkin and instagram are really close, since their intersection is almost total.
+Analysing temporal data we can see that checkin and instagram are really close since their intersection is almost total.
 If we use `tpCoverage()` function to calculate the temporal coverage of both we notice that checkin data goes from "2013-05-11 12:32:54 BRT" to "2013-05-25 01:23:26 BRT" and instagram's goes from "2013-05-11 12:34:20 BRT" to "2013-05-25 01:23:34 BRT".
 I.e., there is only a difference in minutes between these two data frames, hence so close to 1.

 Temporal(1,3) = Temporal(2,3) = 1 means that the weatherUn intersects the entire temporal dimension of checkin and instagram data.
 On the other hand, the last two represents only 3.7% of weatherUn temporal coverage, see Temporal(3,1) and Temporal(3,2).
 WeatherUn data covers the entire year of 2013.